 645,576 in effect recognizing him as the inventor of radio.
 Guglielmo Marconi, who equipped ships with life-saving wireless

 communications, conducted a reported transatlantic radio communications experiments in 1901 and established the first commercial

 transatlantic radio service in 1907.

-in the Golden Age of Radio had its origins in audio theatre.
-Audio theatre began in the 1880s and 1890s with audio recordings
+Age of Radio had its origins in audio theatre.
+Audio theatre began in the 1880s and 1890s with audio recordings of musical

-of musical acts and other vaudeville.
-These were sent to people by means of telephone and, later, through phonograph cylinders
+acts and other vaudeville.
+These were sent to people by means of telephone and, later, through phonograph cylinders and discs.

-and discs.
 Visual elements, such as effects and sight gags, were adapted to have sound equivalents.
-In additions, visual objects
+In additions, visual objects and

 On Christmas Eve, 1906, Reginald Fessenden sent the first

 radio program broadcast, which was made up of some violin playing and passages from the bible.
 At least one radio researcher